(1) SHORT TITLE.—This section may be cited as the “Florida Preservation 2000 Act.”

 1. Allow more lands to be brought under public protection for preservation, conservation, and recreational purposes at less expense using public funds.

 Therefore, it is the intent of the Legislature that public land-buying agencies develop programs to pursue alternatives to fee simple acquisition and to educate private landowners about such alternatives and the benefits of such alternatives.
 It also is the intent of the Legislature that the department and the water management districts spend a portion of their shares of Preservation 2000 bond proceeds to purchase eligible properties using alternatives to fee simple acquisition.
 Finally, it is the intent of the Legislature that public agencies acquire lands in fee simple for public access and recreational activities.
-Lands protected using alternatives to fee simple acquisition techniques shall not be accessible to the public unless such access is negotiated with and agreed to by the private landowners who retain interests in such lands.
+Lands protected using alternatives to fee simple acquisition techniques may not be accessible to the public unless such access is negotiated with and agreed to by the private landowners who retain interests in such lands.

 (c) The department and each water management district shall implement initiatives to use alternatives to fee simple acquisition and to educate private landowners about such alternatives.
-These initiatives shall include at least two acquisitions a year by the department and each water management district utilizing alternatives to fee simple.
+These initiatives must include at least two acquisitions a year by the department and each water management district utilizing alternatives to fee simple.

 (d) The Legislature finds that the lack of direct sales comparison information has served as an impediment to successful implementation of alternatives to fee simple acquisition.
 It is the intent of the Legislature that, in the absence of direct comparable sales information, appraisals of alternatives to fee simple acquisitions be based on the difference between the full fee simple valuation and the value of the interests remaining with the seller after acquisition.

 (e) The public agency that has been assigned management responsibility shall inspect and monitor any less-than-fee-simple interest according to the terms of the purchase agreement relating to such interest.